-"Línea ICO-Internacional 2023" is aimed at self-employed persons and enterprises domiciled in Spain or abroad but which have a Spanish interest and wish to pursue activities outside Spain.
+Línea ICO-Internacional 2024 is aimed at self-employed persons and enterprises domiciled in Spain or abroad but which have a Spanish interest and wish to pursue activities outside Spain.

-The application for financing must be submitted to the credit institution that partners with the ICO on this product, and the client can arrange transactions with such institution throughout 2023.
+The application for financing must be submitted to the credit institution that partners with the ICO on this product, and the client can arrange transactions with such institution throughout 2024.

-The financing can be used for investment projects and/or the general needs of the activity, including, among others: (i) new or second-hand productive fixed assets; (ii) vehicles and industrial vehicles; (ii) acquisition of companies; (iv) creation of enterprises abroad; (v) technological needs; (vi) upgrade and reform of installations; (vii) investments outside Spain; (viii) acquisition of companies or (ix) liquidity needs: operating expenses, payroll, payments to supplies, purchases of merchandise, etc.
+The financing can be used for investment projects and/or the general needs of the activity, including, among others: (i) new or second-hand productive fixed assets, (ii) vehicles and industrial vehicles, (iii) acquisition of companies, (iv) creation of enterprises abroad, (v) technological needs, (vi) upgrade and reform of installations, (vii) investments outside Spain, (viii) liquidity needs: operating expenses, payroll, payments to supplies, purchases of merchandise, etc.

-The maximum financing is €12.5 million or its equivalent in US dollars (USD) per customer per year, in one or more transactions and may be executed in the form of a loan, leasing arrangement or line of credit.
+The maximum financing is €12,5000,000 or its equivalent in US dollars (USD) per customer per vear, in one or more transactions and may be executed in the form of a loan, leasing arrangement or line of credit.

-The repayment period and grace periods are: (i) from 1 to 6 years, with the possibility of a grace period of up to one year for the repayment of principle; (ii) from 7 to 9 years, with the possibility of a grace period of up to 2 years, (iii) or of 10, 12, 15 or 20 years, with the possibility of a grace period of up to 3 years for the repayment of principal.
+The repayment period and grace periods are: (i) from 1 to 6 years, with the possibility of a grace period of up to one year for the repayment of principal, (ii) from 7 to 9 years, with the possibility of a grace period of up to 2 years, (iii) or of 10, 12, 15 or 20 years, with the possibility of a grace period of up to 3 years for the repayment of principal.